emillen/hill_cipher/README.md

 ### HillKeys

 HillKeys.sh takes two arguments:
-The file to save the encryption matrix 'K' in, and the file to save the decryption matrix 'D' in.
+The file to save the encryption matrix _'K_' in, and the file to save the decryption matrix _'D'_ in.
 Example:

 ```bash
 ./HillKeys.sh K D